abouchard-ds/Datacamp/README.md

 # Datacamp
 Notes from my 1 year (good) experience with Datacamp.
-I've closed my account since they are raising the price to a ridiculous level.
+I've closed my account since they are raising the price to a level I don't want to pay.

-[Datacamp](https://www.datacamp.com/home) is a website to learn "*data science stuff*" online with a heavy focus on coding exercises.
+[Datacamp](https://www.datacamp.com/home) is a website to learn "*data science*" online with a heavy focus on coding exercises.
 They offer mainly R/Python courses.
 I discovered the website while doing the *Harvardx Data Science Professionnal Certificate* because some exercises were coded on Datacamp.

 ## Summary: